-7 In order to formally test the potential relevance of the Nickell bias for our dynamic panel specification, we also implemented the bias-corrected estimates suggested by Bruno (2005), who derives the Nickell bias approximation formulas to accommodate unbalanced panels.
-The resulting estimates of the above-specified models for the budgetary balance and real GDP growth forecast errors are very similar to the baseline results we document in this section.
+$^{^{13}}$ In order to formally test the potential relevance of the Nickell bias for our dynamic panel specification, we also implemented the bias-corrected estimates suggested by Bruno (2005), who derives the Nickell bias approximation formulas to accommodate unbalanced panels.
+The resulting estimates of the above-specified models for the budget balance and real GDP growth forecast errors are very similar to the baseline results we document in this section.
+14 We also estimated a version of the baseline regression in Column (2) of Table 2 in which we replaced the lag of $bb{i,t}^{t+1} - bb{i,t}^{t-1}$ on the right-hand side by its second lag.
+The second lag was not significant.
+The estimates of the other coefficients were very close to those reported in Column (2) of Table 2.

-8 The Armingeon et al. (2020) database contains a wide range of political variables.
-In addition to the variables for which we present the results here, we also tried specifications with elections in periods t-1 and t+1, a dummy equal to one in the case of a new government with a different ideological composition than the previous incumbent government (to capture the idea that a government of a different political leaning could be less keen to stick to the fiscal plans of the incumbent government), and an index for the government political color (left-right).
-We added one-by-one the candidate political variables to the baseline model for the budget balance error and retained only the variables for which the coefficients were statistically significant or close to statistical significance.
+15 The Armingeon et al. (2020) database contains a wide range of political variables.
+In addition to the variables for which we present the results here, we also tried specifications with elections in periods t-1 and t+1, a dummy equal to one in the case of a new government with a different ideological composition than the previous incumbent government (to capture the idea that a government of a different political leaning could be less keen on sticking to the fiscal plans of the incumbent government), and an index for the government political color (left-right).
+We added one-by-one the candidate political variables to the baseline model for the budget balance forecast error and retained in the regressions reported in Table 2 only the variables for which the coefficients were statistically significant or close to statistical significance.